YuhsiHu/YuhsiHu/README.md

 ### Hi there 👋

-- 🔭 I’m currently a MPhil student in The Chinese University of Hong Kong, Shenzhen.
-I got my B.Eng degree in Software Engineering at Northwestern Polytechnical University.
+- 🔭 I’m currently a PhD student in Graz University of Technology, supervised by Prof. [Friedrich Fraundorfer](https://www.tugraz.at/institute/icg/research/team-fraundorfer/people/friedrich-fraundorfer/).
+I received the M.Phil. degree from The Chinese University of Hong Kong, Shenzhen, under the supervision of Prof. [Man-on Pun](https://mypage.cuhk.edu.cn/academics/simonpun/member/director_simonpun.html).
+Before that, I got my B.Eng. degree in Software Engineering at Northwestern Polytechnical University.
+In addition, I had worked at [XGRIDS](https://www.xgrids.cn/) as a research intern and at [Baidu Cloud](https://cloud.baidu.com/) as a software development engineer, respectively.

-- 🌱 I’m currently learning computer vision and 3D reconstruction.
+- 🌱 My research interests are **3D reconstruction** and **computer vision**.

 - ✍️ Blog: Click [CSDN Blog](https://blog.csdn.net/YuhsiHu?type=blog).